Let’s start with a few facts about Bitcoin

 - Bitcoin is deflationary, but highly divisible.

-So I’m asking you: Would you have 50.000 USD or 1 BTC? (or whatever its current price is)
+So I’m asking you: Would you rather have 30.000 USD or 1 BTC? (or whatever its current price is)

 I don’t want you to take this article as ‘FOMO’ (fear of missing out) investment advice.
 Investing is always risky and your own, full responsibility.
 Never make any hasty decisions you are willing to regret.